Turtlepaw/form-json-builder/README.md

 Forms is a Discord bot that allows you to create forms (aka modals) and receive form submissions.

 <details>
-    <summary>💡 What are Modals/Forms?</summary>
+    <summary>💡 What are forms?</summary>

 <hr />

-> Modals are kinda like Google Forms but in Discord.
+> Modals are like Google Forms but in Discord.

 </details>
 <details>
     <summary>🧭 How do I invite Forms?</summary>
 <hr />

-> You can invite it by going to [Form's invite link][invite].
-You can also invite it by clicking <kbd>Add to Server</kbd> on the bot's profile.
+> You can invite the bot by going to [Form's invite link][invite].
+You can also invite it by clicking <kbd>Add to Server</kbd> on the bot's profile in Discord.

 </details>

 ### What's this website about?
-Form's creates modals by JSON files, but don't worry, you can create JSONs without a JSON editor.
+Forms creates forms by JSON files, but don't worry, you can create JSON configuration files without a JSON editor.

-This site is a modal builder built for Forms, it creates modal JSONs for Forms to use by just clicking a few text boxes, and boom!
-You've got a modal 🎉
+This site is a form builder built for Forms, it creates form configuration files (JSON files) for Forms to use by just filling a few text boxes, and boom!
+You've got a form 🎉

 ### How do I use this?